drnaveeng06-rgb/VentureAI-Capstone/README.md

 © 2026 Dr. Naveen Gokul R. All rights reserved.

-This project is published to showcase my work and technical skills.
-It may be viewed for educational and evaluation purposes.
-Reproducing, redistributing, or representing this work as your own without prior permission is prohibited.
 This repository is publicly accessible solely to comply with the submission requirements of the Flowzint AI Hackathon 2026.
+It is published to showcase my work, product development and technical capabilities for educational and evaluation purposes.

+No part of this repository may be copied, reproduced, modified, redistributed or presented as your own without prior written permission from the author.